byu-oit-appdev/sans-server/docs/request-object.md

 - *path* - The path without query string.

 - *query* - An object with the defined query string parameters.
+Property values can be either a string or an array of strings.

 - *url* - A string that shows the path plus query string parameters.